utah-explainability/utah-explainability.github.io/index.md

 Upon completion, students should be able to read, understand, and implement ideas from many data mining research papers.

-## Materials

-The book for this course will mostly be a nearly-complete book on the [Mathematical Foundation for Data Analysis](https://mathfordata.github.io/) **(M4D)**, version v0.6.
-However, the lectures will follow more closely [Prof. Jeff M. Phillips'](https://www.cs.utah.edu/~jeffp/) related [Data Mining course notes](https://www.cs.utah.edu/~jeffp/DMBook/DM-AGP.html), and in several cases, these have not made it into the above book (yet?).

-We will also often link to two other online resources that cover similar material, either with a more applied or theoretical focus:

-* **MMDS(v1.3)**: [Mining Massive Data Sets](http://www.mmds.org/) by Anand Rajaraman, Jure Leskovec, and Jeff Ullman.
-The digital version of the book is free, but you may wish to purchase a hard copy.
-* **FoDS**: [Foundations of Data Science](http://www.cs.cornell.edu/jeh/book.pdf) by Avrim Blum, John Hopcroft and Ravindran Kannan.
-This provide some proofs and formalisms not explicitly covered in lecture.

 ## Calendar